COVID-19 Travel Update and what to expect when you arrive

 - Morning Coffee: Our self-service beverage stations have been eliminated, for now, in keeping with state food service guidelines.
 We’ll be offering walk-up morning coffee and tea service through our patio kitchen window from 7 – 8:30 AM.
 Just remember to wear your mask and maintain physical distance of 6 feet between other guests!

-- Breakfast service: Our full service 3-course breakfast will be just as delicious as always but may be presented differently.
+- Breakfast service: Our full service multiple-course breakfast will be just as delicious as always but may be presented differently.
 Two courses may be plated together to reduce contact and time at the dining table.
 All staff members will be wearing masks, and the latest Maine guidelines require seated guests to also wear their masks unless they're eating or drinking.

 - If we have more than guests in house than we can safely seat at once, we will schedule separate breakfast seatings and take reservations for specific times.
 This will allow us to ensure that tables and chairs are cleaned and disinfected between guests.
 When you arrive at breakfast you may sit at any table that is set and we ask that you not move place settings as they will be placed to allow for 6' between guests of different parties.